dsl2l2017/dsl2l2017.github.io/index.md

 What you can expect from me:

 * Attend	every	class	period	and	arrive	to	class	on	time.
+* Provide access to quality learning material adapted to the level and background of all students.
+* Use	a	variety	of	teaching	techniques	and	modalities to	accommodate	different	learning	styles.
+* Return	written	assignments	in	class	and	online	in	a	timely	fashion	and	provide	helpful	feedback.
 * Come to class with a positive and friendly attitude.
 * Be	respectful	of	your	ideas	and	value	the	diversity	you	bring	to	the	classroom.
 * Be open to dialogue that challenges me.
 * Answer	any	appropriate	questions	you	may	have.
-* Use	a	variety	of	teaching	techniques	and	modalities to	accommodate	different	learning	styles.
-* Return	written	assignments	in	class	and	online	in	a	timely	fashion	and	provide	helpful	feedback.
 * Be	present	during	my	stated	office	hours.